1. Wavelength coverage: 0.95-2.4 μm.

 6. Spatial sampling: diffraction limit (6 mas in y, 15 mas in K), sampled by single-mode fibers.

-MODHIS is a multi-object diffraction-limited high-resolution infrared facility for TMT-NFIRAOS.
-The notional concept features a very compact and stable, cost-effective design built to fully exploit the existing NFIRAOS infrastructure and boost the scientific reach of TMT after first light.
-MODHIS is based on the latest diffraction-limited single-mode fiber injection, detector, multiplexing, and calibration (Laser Frequency Comb) technologies, and will provide unprecedented capabilities to the TMT community, potentially soon after the commissioning and science verification of NFIRAOS and IRIS, which it perfectly complements.
-MODHIS will take R ≃100,000 spectra from 0.95 to 2.5 μm simultaneously, of up to 8 objects in a r=5” field of view sampled at the diffraction limit.
+MODHIS is a diffraction-limited high-resolution infrared facility for TMT-NFIRAOS.
+The notional concept features a very compact and stable spectrograph and cost-effective design built to fully exploit the existing NFIRAOS infrastructure and boost the scientific reach of TMT after first light.
+MODHIS is based on the latest diffraction-limited single-mode fiber injection, detector, multiplexing, and calibration (Laser Frequency Comb) technologies, and will provide unprecedented capabilities to the TMT community, potentially soon after the commissioning and science verification of NFIRAOS+IRIS, which it perfectly complements.
+MODHIS will take R ≃100,000 spectra from 0.95 to 2.4 μm simultaneously, from anywhere in a r=4” field of view sampled at the diffraction limit.

 NFIRAOS will provide a high quality (Strehl ratio greater than 50% at J, H and K), high throughput, low background beam to three output ports, one of which is currently not allocated (Fig. 1).
 MODHIS will use the free output science port to install a fiber injection unit (FIU) similar to those recently installed, at the Subaru and Keck telescopes (Fig. 2).
 Single-mode fiber technology transfers the light from the science focal plane to the spectrograph with little loss.
 The fiber output is reconfigured in a permanent pseudo entrance slit.
 In essence, the advantages of diffraction limited single-mode fiber-feeding the spectrograph are:

-High dispersion, i.e. R ≃ 100,000 is provided by an Echelle type design (Fig. 3).
+High dispersion, i.e. R ≃ 100,000 is provided by a red/blue two arm Echelle type design (Fig. 3).
 The diffraction-limited input greatly simplifies the design and procurement of dispersive elements.
-Our current notional design fits in a shoe box, and uses gratings available off-the-shelf.
-At the core of the spectrograph are two H4RG detectors, whose large format is sufficient to satisfy our wavelength coverage and multiplexing requirements.
+Our design fits in a small suitcase (Fig. 4), and uses gratings available off-the-shelf.
+At the core of each spectrograph arm is a H4RG detector, whose large format is sufficient to satisfy our wavelength coverage and multiplexing requirements.

 The critical step in achieving high precision wavelength solution is the simultaneous observation of a laser frequency comb (LFC).
 This technology has now been demonstrated at the IRTF, Keck and Subaru observatories down to ≃ 0.3 m/s long-term precision (Yi et al., 2016).
 The laser comb stamps each stellar spectrum with a highly uniform and precise wavelength ruler against which to measure the small shifts due to the Doppler motions.
 A future upgrade to an octave-spanning f-2f comb will drop the long-term Doppler precision to < 1 cm/s.
 Finally, single-mode spectrometers present an efficient way to inject a comb, which itself is single mode.
 For wavelengths where LFC technology is not yet available, we will use a Fabry-Perot Etalon.